intel/kubevirt-gfx-sriov/docs/deploy-ubuntu-vm.md

    virtvnc         LoadBalancer   10.43.96.13    10.158.76.244   8001:31507/TCP   13h
    ```

-4. Launch a web browser on the host and navigate to the url below.
+4. Launch a web browser on the host or on a remote client and navigate to the url below.
 Press the ***VNC*** button to initiate VNC session to the VM

    *Note: Both the CLUSTER-IP and EXTERNAL-IP will work.
 You can also change the namespace value to reflect your VM's namespace*